Yakub Beg of Yettishar: Background

 Beg's ethnic background is uncertain.
 According to his biographer D. C. Boulger, Beg was a Tajik and a descendant of Timur.
-However, this claim is self-contradictory: as a Tajik, Beg would have had to have a link on his mother's side in order to be considered Timur's offspring, but Timur was actually a Turco-Mongol from the Barlas tribe.
+Timur himself was not a Tajik, but rather a Turco-Mongol of the Barlas tribe.
 Korean historian Hodong Kim suggests the claim of descent from Timur was an unsupported fabrication intended to glorify Beg's genealogy by ascribing his descent to both Timur and Genghis Khan.

 According to the Great Soviet Encyclopedia, Yakub Beg was ethnically a Tajik.
 British surveyor Thomas George Montgomerie stated that, although he was a Tajik whose native tongue was Tajiki Neo-Persian, he rarely spoke anything but the local Turkic dialect once his rule over Kashgaria began.

 Beg's forefathers had lived in the mountainous part of Karategin before moving to Dahbed, near Samarkand.
 Beg's father, Pur Muhhammad, (Note: he was also known as Muhhammad Lațit) was born in Samarkand and completed his education in Khojent, later working as a qadi (a judge) at Piskent.
 He married a local qadi as his second wife.
 She gave birth to his son Yakub Beg in 1820.